Acute Kidney Injury

 • Prerenal (reduced renal perfusion, typically reversible):

-• Decreased renal perfusion (often due to hypovolemia) leads to a decrease in glomerular filtration rate (GFR).
+• Decreased renal perfusion (often due to hypovolemia) leads to a decrease in glomerular filtration rate (GFR)

-• Caused by hypotension, volume depletion (GI losses, excessive sweating, diuretics, hemorrhage); renal artery stenosis/embolism; burns; heart/liver failure
+• Caused by hypotension, volume depletion (GI losses, excessive sweating, diuretics, hemorrhage); renal artery stenosis/embolism; burns; heart/liver failure; if decreased perfusion is prolonged or severe, can progress to ischemic acute tubular necrosis (ATN)

 • Intrarenal (intrinsic kidney injury, often from prolonged or severe renal hypoperfusion)